logzio/logz-docs/_source/logzio_collections/_security-sources/cloudflare.md

 Before you begin, ensure that you have:

-+ Admin access to Cloudflare
++ Admin access to Cloudflare.
-+ Admin access to your AWS environment
++ Admin access to your AWS environment.
++ Configured an S3 bucket for your Cloudflare logs.
+  To create an S3 bucket, see the [instructions from Amazon.](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html)
++ Logs of your HTTP requests or Spectrum events uploaded to Amazon S3.

 <div class="tasklist">

-##### Configure an S3 bucket for your Cloudflare logs

-To create an S3 bucket, see the [instructions from Amazon.](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html)

 ##### Configure Logpush to send logs to the S3 bucket